timsnow/documents/meetings/weekly-meetings/meeting-next.md

 New items
 ---------
-* Mantid fitting with Mantid data: how do we make a level playing field?
-* Travis Environment Variables
-* User interface proposal (#260)
+* Andrew L present on how to get options working
+* Input as needed for next sprint

 Reminder
 --------